V2G-liberty/addon-v2g-liberty/v2g-liberty/DOCS.md

 3. Now restart Home Assistant by going to `settings > system` and in the top right click the top right ⏼ menu and select `Restart Home Assistant`.
 4. When the restart finished the *V2G&nbsp;Liberty* menu item in the left menu should be visible, open this by clicking it.
-5. Now go to the settings tab.
+5. Now go to the settings tab (⚙ icon in the blue top-bar)
 6. Review all sections of the page and complete the requested information as necessary.<br/>
    Unfortunately for upgrading users from the "Manual installation version", the settings are not automatically copied from the secrets file.
 But you can copy-paste them here.
 This is a one-time-only action.
 With future updates all settings remain un-touched.